Graduate School

 Introduction to the English for International Teaching Assistants Program

 Learn about the English for International Teaching Assistants Program, which evaluates the spoken English proficiency of international teaching assistants before they assuming teaching duties at Brown.
+For doctoral and MFA students only.

 Mandatory Session: Immigration Essentials